wendellwt/dev-environment-files/README.md

 After viewing Josean's videos listed in his
 [My Dev Environment Files](https://github.com/josean-dev/dev-environment-files) page, I finally worked out a set of config files that actually work!

-Note that this config is based on [LazyVim](https://www.lazyvim.org/), i.e., it uses the LazyVim plugin manager
+Note that this config is based on [LazyVim](https://www.lazyvim.org/), i.e., it uses the LazyVim plugin manager.

-However, I made some of my own changes to his profile:
+I started with that config, and then made some of my own changes to it:

+* I use other languages, so these LSPs were added:
+  -  VueJS, bash, awk, json
 * I don't want source code automatically reformatted, so:
   -  black, flake8, isort were explicitly commented out (in several places)
-* I use other languages, so these LSPs were added:
-  -  Vue, bash, awk, json

-Do something like this:
+Now, do something like this:
 ```
     cd lazyvim/
     git clone git@github.com:wendellwt/dev-environment-files.git
-    ce dev-environment-files
+    cd dev-environment-files
     cp -R nvim ~/.config/
 ```